• Skip to primary navigation

 Can I leave Mini Egg blondies out on the counter?

 No, these blondies should be kept in a container.
-If these blondies are left out on the counter for a long time they will dry out and there is also an increased risk of bacteria spreading on the food.
+If you leave your Mini Egg blondies out on the counter for a long time, they will dry out, and there is also an increased risk of bacteria spreading on the food.

 Can I make Mini Egg blondies ahead?